Traditional Moroccan Chicken Couscous Recipe with Apricot Preserves

 Health Benefits of Apricots

-By incorporating apricot preserves into Moroccan dishes, you’re not just enhancing flavor but also boosting the nutritional value of your meal.
+• By including apricot preserves in Moroccan dishes, you’re not only enhancing flavor but also adding a wholesome boost to your diet.

 A Modern Twist